toschdev/web3-cosmjs/README.md

 const web3CosmJS = new Web3CosmJS(rpcUrl);
 ```

+We're currently working to bring https://rpc-cosmos.sg-1.online:443 for you permanently available.

 ## Query Account Balance

 To query the balance of a Cosmos address, use the getBalance method: